googleapis/nodejs-firestore/api-report/firestore.api.md

 // @public
 export class AggregateQuery<AggregateSpecType extends AggregateSpec, AppModelType = firestore.DocumentData, DbModelType extends firestore.DocumentData = firestore.DocumentData> implements firestore.AggregateQuery<AggregateSpecType, AppModelType, DbModelType> {
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    //
     // @internal
     constructor(_query: Query<AppModelType, DbModelType>, _aggregates: AggregateSpecType);
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration explain(options?: firestore.ExplainOptions): Promise<ExplainResults<AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>>>;
+    explain(options?: firestore.ExplainOptions): Promise<ExplainResults<AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>>>;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration get(): Promise<AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>>;
+    get(): Promise<AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>>;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (ae-forgotten-export) The symbol "QuerySnapshotResponse" needs to be exported by the entry point index.d.ts
     //
     // @internal
     _get(transactionOrReadTime?: Uint8Array | Timestamp | api.ITransactionOptions): Promise<QuerySnapshotResponse<AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>>>;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (ae-forgotten-export) The symbol "QueryResponse" needs to be exported by the entry point index.d.ts
     //
     // @internal
     _getResponse(transactionOrReadTime?: Uint8Array | Timestamp | api.ITransactionOptions, explainOptions?: firestore.ExplainOptions): Promise<QueryResponse<AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>>>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration isEqual(other: firestore.AggregateQuery<AggregateSpecType, AppModelType, DbModelType>): boolean;
+    isEqual(other: firestore.AggregateQuery<AggregateSpecType, AppModelType, DbModelType>): boolean;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
     //